Jeffser/Hyprccin/README.md

 ## Install Script

-This script is meant to be run once you installed Arch, if you already have Waybar installed just copy the dotfiles and make sure you have all the [packages](packages)
+This script is meant to be run once you installed Arch, if you already have Hyprland installed just copy the dotfiles and make sure you have all the [packages](packages)

 This script does the following: